 The Directors are listed below with their principal occupations.
-None of the Directors has entered into an employment or service contract with the Company nor is any such contract proposed.
-Consequently, the Directors are all non-executive Directors.
 The Company has granted indemnities to the Directors in respect of any loss or damages which they may suffer save where this results from the Directors' negligence, default, breach of duty or breach of trust in relation to the Company.
 The Articles do not stipulate a retirement age for Directors and do not provide for retirement of Directors by rotation.
 The address of the Directors is the registered office of the Company.